Fraternity and hope strengthen relations between Catholics and Anglicans

 Fraternity and Hope Strengthen Relations Between Catholics and Anglicans

-According to Archbishop Flavio Pace and Bishop Anthony Ball, the relationship between Catholics and Anglicans is strengthening.
+According to Archbishop Flavio Pace and Bishop Anthony Ball, a significant event in history highlights the complex relationship between Catholics and Anglicans.

-In London's Westminster Abbey, the body of Queen Elizabeth I was moved and re-interred in the same grave as her half-sister, Queen Mary I (Tudor), four years after her death in 1603.
-Despite being united by blood, the two queens were divided by their religious affiliations.
+Four! years after her death in 1603, the body of Queen Elizabeth I was moved and re-interred in the same grave as her half-sister, Queen Mary I (Tudor), in London’s Westminster Abbey.

 more